ChantalD29/Milestone-Project-1/README.md

 - https://www.youtube.com/watch?v=XbYJ4VlhSnY

 ## Acknowledgements
-I would like to acknowledge and thank my mentor for his support and guidance from the beginning of the course and for his precious advices for my project.
+I would like to acknowledge and thank my mentor Graeme Taylor for his support and guidance from the beginning of the course and for his precious advices for my project.
 I would also like to thank the tutors at Code Institute for providing specific tips to fix bugs when needed.